gbouras13/pharokka/docs/install.md

 # Database Installation

 * **Note v 1.4.0 implements a new database with PHROGs HMM profiles.
-You will need to update the Pharokka database to use v1.4.0**
+You will need to update the Pharokka database to use v1.4.0 and higher**

 To install the pharokka database to the default directory: